nanaimi/HoleDet/README.md

 # HoleDet
 ## Overview
-This is a project to detect holes or under sampled regions in 3D point clouds of indoor spaces.
+This is a project to detect holes or under sampled regions in 3D point clouds of indoor spaces using the following pipeline
 ![a flowdiagram of the pipeline](pipeline.png)

 ## Dependencies